eGain/egain-ios-messaging/eGainMessagingExample/readme.md

 >**_NOTE:_** You can add a wrapper on top of `sendMessage()` and customize your app according to the responses listed below.

-When bot or agent responds with a text message, the following response will be received
+When bot or agent responds with a text message, the following response is received.

 ### Text
 ```swift